Setting up your organisation – practical steps

 Legal structure

-NCVO have produced a guide to give you detailed information on what to consider when choosing your legal structure and the main characteristics of each legal structure.
+NCVO has produced guidance to give you detailed information on what to consider when choosing your legal structure and the main characteristics of each legal structure.

 Finding local support – England